Editor’s Note: A great write up about possible reasons for addiction from the HuffPost

 One of the ways this theory was first established is through rat experiments — ones that were injected into the American psyche in the 1980s, in a famous advert by the Partnership for a Drug-Free America.
 You may remember it.
 The experiment is simple.
 Put a rat in a cage, alone, with two water bottles.
 One is just water.
 The other is water laced with heroin or cocaine.
-Almost every time you run this experiment, the rat will become obsessed with the drugged water, and keep coming back for more and more, until it kills itself.
+According to drug rehab, almost every time you run this experiment, the rat will become obsessed with the drugged water, and keep coming back for more and more, until it kills itself.

 But in the 1970s, a professor of Psychology in Vancouver called Bruce Alexandernoticed something odd about this experiment.
 The rat is put in the cage all alone.
 It has nothing to do but take the drugs.
 What would happen, he wondered, if we tried this differently?
 So Professor Alexander built Rat Park.
 It is a lush cage where the rats would have colored balls and the best rat-food and tunnels to scamper down and plenty of friends: everything a rat about town could want.
 What, Alexander wanted to know, will happen then?